cracknuts-team/website-api/zh_CN/_sources/index.rst.txt

 used for operations such as device configuration, data transmission, and data collection.
 The `Acquisition` represents the execution flow in either test or run mode, which includes key processes such as device configuration, data transmission, and data collection.
-For detailed information, refer to :ref:acquisition.rst.
+For detailed information, refer to `acquisition.rst`.

 .. toctree::
    :maxdepth: 2